formalblocks/DbC-GPT-v2/refinement_summary.md

 ## Refinement Quality Statistics for Entire Contract Mode

-_Note: Trivial specifications (e.g., `@postcondition true`) are excluded from quality analysis but shown in brackets when present._
+_Note: Trivial specifications (e.g., `@postcondition true`) are excluded from quality analysis and not counted in totals._

 ### ERC20 Functions